Getting email via your website

 Your ISP will usually provide a mail server that doesn't require a password but you must be logged on to your own broadband account to use it.

-Your website email is different because it works no matter how you're connected to the internet - at home, on holiday, in Starbucks... so Outlook must give your email password when sending email as well as receiving.
+Your website email is different because it works no matter how you're connected to the internet - at home, on holiday, in Starbucks... so Outlook must give your email password when sending as well as receiving.

 Tick the box labelled 'My outgoing server requires authentication', and ensure that the radio button below, labelled, 'Use same settings as...' is selected.